I-4-1-14.Obtaining Transcriptions of Hearing Recordings

 A. Submitting Request for a Transcription

-When the claim(s) file is electronic, the Office of Appellate Operations (OAO) Court Case Preparation and Review Branch (CCPRB) staff will create a compact disc (CD) of any recording contained in the electronic folder pertaining to the final agency decision.
-Staff will send the CD to the contracts staff for processing under the timeframes in Hearings, Appeals and Litigation Law (HALLEX) manual I-4-1-14 B below.
+When the claim(s) file is electronic, the Office of Appellate Operations' (OAO) Court Case Preparation and Review Branch (CCPRB) staff will create a compact disc (CD) of any recording contained in the electronic folder pertaining to the final agency decision.
+The CD will be sent to the contracts staff for processing under the timeframes in Hearings, Appeals and Litigation Law (HALLEX) manual I-4-1-14 B below.

 When a paper claim(s) file is involved, CCPRB staff will duplicate any CDs contained in the paper file that pertain to the final agency decision.
 The CCPRB staff will send duplicate CDs to the contracts staff for processing under the timeframes in HALLEX I-4-1-14 B below.